The Scottish Community Link Worker Network is a national network for primary care community link working in Scotland.

 The direction and work of the network is currently supported by a working group of community link workers as well as an advisory group of community link worker programme leads.

-If you are interested in joining the Scottish Community Link Worker Network or want to find out more about it and future events, then please contact Roisin Hurst, Network Development Coordinator.
+If you are interested in joining the Scottish Community Link Worker Network or want to find out more about it and future events, then please contact Roisin Hurst, Project Manager.

 Voluntary Health Scotland and …